Welcome to the Kern River Watershed Coalition Authority

 KRWCA Board meetings are held the first Thursday of every month, unless otherwise posted.
 Board agendas are posted monthly on the News & Updates page.

-Please Note: The KRWCA Board of Directors’ meeting scheduled for Thursday, September 1, 2022 will be held at the Rosedale-Rio Bravo Water Storage District office, located at 849 Allen Road in Bakersfield at 1 p.m.
+Please Note: The KRWCA Board of Directors’ meetings are scheduled for first Thursday of the month and will be held at the Rosedale-Rio Bravo Water Storage District office, located at 849 Allen Road in Bakersfield at 1:30 p.m.

 Irrigation & Nitrogen Management Continuing Education Units (CEU)

-To fulfill your CEU units, visit INMP Self-Certification Continuing Education Courses for approved courses.
-You are required to complete 3 hours of continuing education by every three years in order to self-certify your INMP Worksheet for 2022.
-If you are unsure of how many CEUs you have completed, please email us.
+To complete your Self-Certification or fulfill your CEU units, visit INMP Self-Certification Continuing Education Courses for approved courses.
+You are required to complete 3 hours of continuing education by every three years in order to self-certify your INMP Worksheet for 2025.
+If you are unsure of how many CEUs you have completed, please email us or contact the California Department of Food and Agriculture (CDFA).

 General Guidance on the Timeline Requirements for ILRP Nitrogen Management Plans for Citrus Crops (PDF)